Lightning-Flow-Scanner/lightning-flow-scanner-app/README.md

 ## Development Status

 Despite the current error, this project demonstrates promising progress towards realizing a Lightning Web Component.
-Further testing and adjustments are required and future iterations may involve creating a version of the core module that is not based on CommonJS files.
+Further testing and adjustments are required and future iterations may involve creating a version of the core module that is not based on CommonJS files and or using different bundlers like rollup or parcel to build the JavaScript file.